karimbounekhla/brokerX/README.md

 # BrokerX
-Simple Stock Trading Game in Python/Flask, using SQL for the DB and HTML/CSS (Bootstrap) for the layout.
+Stock Trading Game in Python/Flask, using SQL for the DB and HTML/CSS (Bootstrap) for the layout.
 Featuring user registration/login and real time stock price query using API.

 ## Tools